moby/moby/docs/sources/project/create-pr.md

 Always rebase and squash your commits before making a pull request.

+1. Checkout your feature branch in your local `docker-fork` repository.

+    This is the branch associated with your request.

-1. Fetch any of the last minute changes from `docker/docker`.
+2. Fetch any last minute changes from `docker/docker`.

         $ git fetch upstream master
         From github.com:docker/docker